jon-alamo/draftme/README.md

 # DraftMe

-DraftMe is a Python library designed to assist in creating awesome code projects iteratively, with human supervision at every iteration.
+DraftMe is a Python command tool designed to assist in starting awesome code projects iteratively, with human supervision at every iteration.

 ## Overview